If you pick up a tablet at your local electronics store or online, there’s a good chance it’s running Apple’s iOS or

 While Google screens apps using software before they hit the Google Play Store, they don’t personally peek at everything on their store.
-This means that from time to time, poor quality apps and even the occasional bit of malware slip through the filters.
+This means that from time to time, mediocre quality apps and even the occasional bit of malware slip through the filters.
 However, if you stick to well-known apps, you have little to worry about.

 Varied quality and performance (even within price tiers)

-Since Android tablets are made by a range of manufacturers, quality and performance can vary greatly among similarly priced options.
+Since Android tablets are made by a range of manufacturers, quality and performance can vary among similarly priced options.
 Always check tablet reviews to know what to expect before spending your hard-earned money.

 Customization options may cause confusion